Theory of Operation

 The reassembled multichannel signal then continues through the normal filter chain: optional level riding, resample to 44.1 kHz, stereo downmix, and peak limiting.
 The center channel enters the downmix already normalized — the −3 dB attenuation in the downmix matrix is applied to a signal that has already been leveled, rather than to one that may have been quietly mixed to begin with.

-The maximum gain of 5× (~14 dB) is applied only when the center channel's peak is very low — near-silence or extremely quiet dialog.
+The maximum gain of 3× (~+9.5 dB) is applied only when the center channel's peak is very low — near-silence or extremely quiet dialog.
 In practice, the filter boosts passages by a few dB in most cases.
-The ceiling prevents the gain from getting large enough to turn ambient room tone or background noise on the center channel into audible hiss during pauses in dialog.
+The ceiling is set low enough that ambient room tone or background noise on the center channel doesn't become audible hiss during pauses in dialog, but high enough to lift a whispered line into intelligibility.

-Using Dialog Guard alongside Level Riding is the intended combination.
-Dialog Guard normalizes the center channel (dialog) specifically before the downmix, at a fast window optimized for short passages.
-Level Riding then normalizes the full stereo mix after the downmix, at a slower window that smooths transitions across longer scenes.
+Using Dialog Guard (or Stereo Dialog Assist) alongside Level Riding is the intended combination.
+The dialog-side filter normalizes a single mono signal where dialog lives, at a fast window optimized for short passages.
+Level Riding then normalizes the stereo mix after the downmix, at a slower window that smooths transitions across longer scenes.
 They operate at different stages, on different signals, for different purposes.

 For most of the digital audio era, engineers chased loudness by bricking signals against 0 dBFS with limiters.
 The result was audio that was measurably distorted, perceptually fatiguing, and impossible to compare across sources.
 EBU R128 changed the unit of measurement from peak level to perceived loudness — and eventually ended the war.